Theosau/Convolutional_Neural_Networks/README.md

 - Batch Normalisation <br>
 - Scheduler for the learning rate <br>

-Please refer to Part 2 of the CNN_CIFAR10.ipynb for more details on the implementation.
+Please refer to Part 2 of the CNN_CIFAR10.ipynb for more details on the implementation. <br>
+Part 3 constitutes to the answer to theoretical questions.